The Arms 1930 - 1956

 If the British Army was deficient in tanks and armoured tactics, it was probably the leading army in the world in respect of artillery guns and tactics.
 As an example, the 25 pounder gun was the foremost field artillery piece during the whole war, continuing in use for many years afterwards.
 British and Indian divisions were well provided for in terms of artillery and they were highly mobile.

-Please note: Firepower, the museum of the Royal Regiment of Artillery at Woolwich is closed, and its collections in storage.
-It is due to move to the new Salisbury Plain Heritage Centre, and reopen circa 2020.
-Watch this space.
+Please note: Firepower, the museum of the Royal Regiment of Artillery at Woolwich, has closed, and its collections are in storage.
+It is moving to the new Salisbury Plain Heritage Centre, and will reopen in due course.

 Corps of Royal Engineers